Write in style. Use the University Editorial Style Guide to produce concise and consistent content.

 - The University is located at the intersection of Maryland and Mount Royal avenues.

-For the addresses of specific University buildings, see UB Buildings and Spaces.
+For the addresses of specific University buildings, see UBalt Buildings and Spaces.

-Unless otherwise noted, most administrative offices at UB follow the Office of format.
+Unless otherwise noted, most administrative offices at UBalt follow the Office of format.

 Office of Marketing and Creative Services